#ContinuityOfGovernment, #WW3, #Deep State

 “Then I transported back here and watched as my ball descended, like shell, no, like an ICBM on re-entry, perfectly on target.
 It bounced once… twice… then rolled… curving along the slope of the green… closer… closer… until it fell directly into the hole, vanquishing that son of a bitch Nazi green!”

 “And then, at the very moment the ball went in the hole, I got the text message from the speaker.
 The Monfasco bill passed.”

 “Yep.
 It was right then and there that I knew what my decision was going to be, Bucky.”

 “I’ve decided I am going to go public and announce my campaign for re-election.”

-Buckminster stood aghast for a moment while the announcement sunk in, then he congratulated the POTUS.
-They finally reached the president’s ball where they stopped and waited for Haberdash to catch up.
+Buckminster froze for a moment while the announcement sunk in, then he congratulated the POTUS.
+The POTUS waived to Haberdash and the others.
+They reached the president’s ball where they stopped and waited for the entourage to catch up.
 The president walked over to Haberdash and unzipped one of the pouches in his golf bag.
 He took out his gold-plated .44 magnum and walked back to Bucky whose face was filling with concern.

-“It is going to be very hard for me to win re-election if the First Lady releases that video.
+“It is going to be very hard for me to win re-election if the first lady releases that secret video.
 Do you understand?”

 “I do sir.
 I am doing everything I can to find her.
 The Russians have her well-hidden.”

 “I don’t want excuses, Bucky.
 Excuses are what people use when they flub three shots out of the sand trap and end up taking a triple bogie.
 Excuses are what the Germans made when they lost Berlin to Eisenhower.
 I want results, Bucky.”
 The president waived his gun for emphasis.
 “You have to neutralize that situation; you have to neutralize that situation before we open those blast doors again.
 Because about a minute after they open, Huli and Timmy are gonna know what we pulled and there won’t be any turning back at that point.”